guru-desh/Intro-To-PACE-ICE/README.md

 ## PACE Command Cheatsheet

 - `pace-quota` - Gives information on PACE Storage and money in accounts

+## Troubleshooting

+Please refer to the [Troubleshooting](Advanced/troubleshooting.md) guide for more information on how to troubleshoot common issues with PACE.

 ## Contact for Questions